University Jobs in South Korea: Want One?

 94. Consider the Contract Carefully-Not all university jobs are created equal.
 Here are 12 points to consider.

 95. Pay Attention to What you Do Online-Yes, universities do “Google” you to see what you’re up to.
+A terrible online reputation can certainly hurt you.

 96. Marry a Korean-Get that coveted “F” visa and you’ll have plenty more options.
+Plus, you may get other extra benefits such as a nicer apartment, or more housing allowance.

 97. Prepare Handouts for Demo Lessons and Interviews-Koreans like to see some tangible results from your “hard work.”
 Don’t be shy about spreading about your goodness.